-Fesoterodine (FES-oh-TER-oh-deen) Fumarate Extended-Release Tablets, for oral use
+Patient Information Fesoterodine Fumarate (FES-oh-TER-oh-deen FUE-ma-rate) extended-release tablets, for oral use

 Read the Patient Information that comes with fesoterodine fumarate extended-release tablets before you start taking it and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking with your healthcare provider about your medical condition or your treatment.